Demographics of Liberia: Population

 43.5% of Liberians were below the age of 15 in 2010.
 53.7% were between 15 and 65 years of age, while 2.8% were 65 years or older.

-As of 2006, Liberia has the highest population growth rate in the world (4.50% per annum).

 Estimates of Liberia's population prior to the 20th century are unreliable due to the lack of historical censuses.
 Estimates by scholars of pre-World War II demographics in Liberia differ wildly.

 Population by Sex and Age Group (Census 21.III.2008):

 Vital statistics

 Registration of vital events is in Liberia not complete.
-The Population Departement of the United Nations prepared the following estimates.
+The Population Department of the United Nations prepared the following estimates.

-Fertility and births
+Demographic and Health Surveys

 Total Fertility Rate (TFR) (Wanted Fertility Rate) and Crude Birth Rate (CBR):

 Fertility data as of 2013 (DHS Program):